jungparc/RDS/en/db-instance.md

 ### High Availability

-A high availability DB instance increases availability and data durability and provides a failure-tolerant database.
-A high availability DB instance consists of a master and a candidate master and is created in different availability zones.
-Candidate Master is a failure-ready DB instance that is not normally available.
+High availability DB instances increase availability, data durability, and provide fault tolerant databases.
+High availability DB instances consist of master and candidate master and are created in different availability zones.
+Candidate master is a DB instance for failover and is not normally available.
 For high availability DB instances, backups are performed on candidate master, which avoids performance degradation caused by backups.
-Several features provided by a high availability DB instance can be found in [high availability DB instance](db-instance/#_1).
+Several features provided by a high availability DB instance can be found in [High Availability DB Instance](db-instance/#_1).

 ### Network

-You have to select a VPC sub-net to connect to DB instance.
+When create DB instance, you have to select the VPC subnet to connect to.
 You can communicate without a separate floating IP between instances of Compute service connected to the same subnet and you will not be charged for network traffic.
 DB instances block all network access by default, so you must apply DB security groups if you want to connect.

 > [Caution]
-You cannot change the sub-net of DB instance that you have already created.
+> You cannot change the subnet of DB instance that you have already created.

 ### Floating IP

-To access DB instance from outside, you must connect a floating IP to DB instance.
-Floating IPs can only be created when connecting sub-nets to which Internet Gateways are connected.
-Floating IPs are charged at the same time as they are being used, apart from this, it is charged separately when traffic is generated in the Internet direction through floating IP.
+To access DB instance from the outside, you must connect the floating IP to DB instance.
+You can create a floating IP only if you connect the subnet to which the Internet Gateway is connected.
+Floating IP is charged upon use, and separately, if traffic is directed to the Internet through floating IP, it is charged separately.

 ### Parameter group